privacyguides/privacyguides.org/docs/os/macos-overview.md

 System Integrity Protection makes critical file locations read-only to protect against modification from malicious code.
 This is on top of the hardware-based Kernel Integrity Protection that keeps the kernel from being modified in-memory.

+### Rosetta

+Rosetta is a translation layer that lets you run programs for Intel Macs on Apple silicon Macs.
+Installing Rosetta increases your attack surface, so you should only do so if you really need it.

 ## Hardware

 Many security features in macOS like Secure Boot rely on Apple's hardware to function properly.
 For this reason, ==we recommend you only run it on Macs and avoid Hackintoshes==.